Lemon Basil Shortbread Cookies

 - 1 and 1/2 sticks (6 ounces) unsalted butter, room temperature

 - 1/2 teaspoon + 1/8 teaspoon kosher salt

 - 1 and 3/4 cup + 3 tablespoons (270 grams) all-purpose flour

 - In a small food processor, combine the granulated sugar, lemon zest, and basil leaves.
 Pulse and process until the sugar is very fragrant and resembles wet sand, and the basil pieces are very, very small.
 The sugar will be lime green in color.
 Set aside two tablespoons of the lemon basil sugar in a small bowl for dusting the cookies during baking – cover with plastic wrap to prevent the sugar from clumping.

-- In the bowl of a stand mixer, fitted with paddle attachment, cream the butter over medium speed for until smooth and creamy.
+- In the bowl of a stand mixer, fitted with paddle attachment, cream the butter and salt over medium speed for until smooth and creamy.
 Add the remaining lemon basil sugar to the bowl with the butter, and beat over medium-low speed for 2 minutes, or until fluffy.
 Scrape down the bowl once or twice with a spatula to ensure that all of the ingredients are evenly incorporated.

 - On low speed, add the flour in two additions, mixing over low speed until the flour is just absorbed, scraping down the bowl once or twice.
 The dough will be shaggy and loose.

 - Scrape the dough onto a clean work surface.
 Using the “fraisage” technique, use the heel of your hand to press down and ‘smear’ the dough onto the countertop.
 Push back together and repeat until smooth and the dough comes together.
 Using a bench scraper (preferably one with a ruler for measuring), press the block of dough into a 5-inch square block.
 Wrap tightly in plastic wrap and refrigerate for 2 hours, or until firm.